rucio/notifier/README.md

 ```

 This will start the React dev server inside of an Electron window.
 Any changes will be refleted live in the app.

+#### Connecting your Rucio Account

+After you start the app for the first time, you'll need to connect your Rucio account to the app.
+Simply click on __Add your Rucio account__ and setup a new account with your USERPASS credentials, and the server details.

+After setting up the account, you'll be able to log into the app using that account.

+#### Adding Multiple Rucio Accounts

+You can also set up multiple Rucio Accounts to see notifications from them on the app.
+Simply add more accounts from __Add your Rucio account__ utility from the Login screen and log in to the app using any added account.

 ## Troubleshooting